- Home

 Public Records Requests

 City records include all writings made, maintained, or kept by the City, regardless of physical form or characteristic.
-Public records are available for inspection by any person during regular business hours and will be made available within three working days or less upon receipt of a written Public Records Request (PDF).
+Public records are available for inspection by any person during regular business hours and will be made available within three working days or less upon receipt of a written public records request (see below to make a request).
 Extenuating circumstances may result in a seven-day extension to the three-day rule.

 Most city records are public records.
 Colorado statutes define what specific records are not public and you will be informed if the information you request is not available to you for that reason.